contentful-userland/gatsby-contentful-starter/README.md

 ![The index page of the starter blog](https://rawgit.com/contentful-userland/gatsby-contentful-starter/master/screenshot.jpg "The index page of the starter blog")

 Static sites are scalable, secure and have very little required maintenance.
-They come with a drawbag though.
+They come with a drawback though.
 Not everybody feels good editing files, building a project and uploading it somewhere.
 This is where Contentful comes into play.

 With Contentful and Gatsby you can connect your favorite static site generator with an API that provides an easy to use interface for people writing content and automate the publishing using services like [Travis CI](https://travis-ci.org/) or [Netlify](https://www.netlify.com/).

 ## Requirements

 To use this project you have to have a Contentful account.
-If you don't have on yet you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).
+If you don't have one yet you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).

 ## Getting started